 Water Stones: Like oil stones, water stones come in natural and synthetic materials.
 Water stones tend to be softer and require more flattening than other varieties, but this also means faster sharpening and honing, requiring fewer swipes, a clear advantage.
 Unlike oil stones, water stones are easier to clean up, but they also require initial soaking, as well as constant moisture during sharpening.

 Diamond Stones: The hardest of all surfaces, diamond provides fast results.
 They come in two varieties: a surface dotted with holes to capture the swarf or metal debris, or a continuous diamond surface that helps with sharpening tools that might catch in the holes.
 Diamond surfaces are available in two versions, monocrystalline and polycrystalline.
 Monocrystalline tends to be more durable and lasts longer.
 Diamond stones tend to be expensive because you know, diamonds, but they also require little if any flattening and last a long time.
+They're ideal for sharpening ceramic knives.

 Ceramic Stones: If lubricating your whetstone is a dealbreaker, ceramic might be the right choice.
 Most ceramic whetstones require no water or oil to use, so no messy cleanup is required.
 They are generally very durable and require little resurfacing.
 And the material they are made from is almost as hard as diamond whetstones, so they will last a long time.
 The downside is they usually come with a hefty price tag.